-Derivative evidence will be excluded as evidence if:

-That evidence led you to discover additional (i.e. derivative) evidence; and

-There are no applicable exceptions.
+Legal Standard Derivative evidence will be excluded as evidence if: ☐ You discovered evidence subject to the exclusionary rule ; That evidence led you to discover additional (i.e derivative) evidence; and There are no applicable exceptions.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.